hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Kin may be equipped with weapons and armour chosen from the Ostlander Equipment list.
+Weapons/Armor: Kin may be equipped with weapons and armor chosen from the Ostlander Equipment list.

 0-1 Ogre
 160 Gold Crowns to hire